Konstantin Kalinin

 So we got specific about what we actually wanted:

+2. Draft-only by default.
 The fastest support response is the one you don’t have to write from scratch.
-But we weren’t interested in letting a bot freestyle in front of customers. - Better answers over time
+But we weren’t interested in letting a bot freestyle in front of customers.

 That last one is where the real time went.
 When we measured it, roughly 80% of the time we ended up saving came from eliminating the busywork around support: chasing, summarizing, and patching knowledge gaps after the fact.

-- Triage & daily digests (start/end of day clarity)
+• Triage and daily digests (start/end-of-day clarity)

-- Proactive investigation (summarize customer context and likely root causes)
+• Early investigation (summarize customer context and likely root causes)

-- Docs gap detection (turn repeated support into weekly doc PRs)
+• Docs gap detection (turn repeated support into weekly doc PRs)

-- Onboarding outreach (help trial users succeed, without spamming or guessing)
+• Onboarding outreach (help trial users succeed, without spamming or guessing)

-That’s the system we built with OpenClaw — with one non-negotiable rule:
+That’s the system we built with OpenClaw, with one non-negotiable rule:

 A human stays in the loop anywhere the customer can see the result.

-Next, I’ll explain what OpenClaw is (quickly), and why we picked it for this kind of workflow instead of bolting more automations onto an already chaotic stack.
+So before the four workflows, a quick word on what OpenClaw is and why we picked it over bolting more automation onto an already chaotic stack.

 If you’re curious how we think about speeding up delivery without turning engineering into a prompt casino, here’s our take on AI-accelerated app development.

-Why We Used It for Customer Support (instead of “just adding another chatbot”)
+Why we used it for customer support (instead of “just adding another chatbot”)

 OpenClaw gave us three things that mattered:

-2) It’s self-Hosted, so We Control the Boundaries
+2) It’s self-hosted, so we control the boundaries

 Support is a chain of steps: check inbox → find relevant docs → draft response → log state → notify human → propose doc patch.
 OpenClaw’s whole reason to exist is orchestrating multi-step work across tools.

-The Rule We Kept (because we like sleeping at night)
+The rule we kept (because we like sleeping at night)

 So we ran it with one hard constraint: